kunjsharma/adapt-scenario/README.md

 <img src="assets/adapt-scenario.png" alt="scenario" align="right" width="400px">

 A scenario component.

-Development in progress, however can be used with minor layout changes.
+Can be used in presenting the probable effects of one or more variables/characters in situation analysis.

 ### Installation
 First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-